The flashpoint or inciting event of a story is its first turning point and has the function of bringing chaos where there was order.

 The Wizard of Oz: The tornado that transports Dorothy from Kansas to Oz.

 Casablanca: Ugarte decides to hand Rick the envelope with the letters of transit.

 Star Wars: Darth Vader attacks Princess Leia’s spaceship.

-In the latter case (Star Wars), the flashpoint is not visible to the spectator, as it occurs before the first scene of the film.
-This also happens in many detective stories, such as those of Sherlock Holmes.
-The critical moment (either a robbery or a murder) is usually prior to the beginning of the story.
+In the last example (Star Wars), the flashpoint is not visible to the spectator as it occurs before the first scene of the film.
+This also happens in many detective stories such as those of Sherlock Holmes.
+The critical moment, either a robbery or a murder, is usually prior to the beginning of the story.

 When should it happen?

 As you have seen in the examples, the flashpoint lacks a fixed position.
 In some cases, it can occur before the story begins while in other cases, it happens after the introduction because the author decides to present the characters and their universe first.
 Which of these options is the best?
 It depends.
 Sometimes, it will be more interesting to get to the point so your readers (or spectators) get hooked to the story from the beginning.

 Other times, it will be more advisable that you first focus on the context surrounding the story so those reading it identify themselves with the protagonist and better understand the importance of the flashpoint.
 In any case, this should take place before the end of the first quarter of the story, or you’ll have an introduction that’s too long.
 Be careful to avoid that because it might bore your readers.